velo-by-wix/velo-sync/README.md

         | 'Gallery';

 export interface Schema {
-  keyField: string, // the name of the key field in the input objects, to match with _id
+  keyField: string, // The name of the key field in the input objects
   fields: {
-    [key: string]: FieldType // the fields of the input object and how to transform them to velo types }
+    [key: string]: FieldType // The fields of the input object and their to Velo field types }
 }

 export interface Statistics {
-  reportProgress(who: string, items: number) // used by the velo sync to report progress of different stages print(); // used to trigger printing the statistics. for API usage, can be implemented as no op.
+  reportProgress(who: string, items: number) // Reports on the progress of different stages print(); // Triggers printing the statistics.
+When used as an API, can be implemented as no op.
 }

 export interface RejectsReporter {
-  reject(item: any, error: Error): void; // used to report an item that is invalid for some reason }
+  reject(item: any, error: Error): void; // Reports an item that is invalid }

 export interface Next<T> {
-  handleItem: (item: T) => Promise<void> // used to add an item to the sync process
+  handleItem: (item: T) => Promise<void> // Adds an item to the sync process
-  noMoreItems: () => void // used to trigger the sync process that no more items are coming }
+  noMoreItems: () => void // Notifies the sync process that there are no more items to sync }

 export interface DataSync extends Next<Record<string, any>>{
-  done(): Promise<void>; // used to wait for the sync process to complete }
+  done(): Promise<void>; // Used to wait for the sync process to complete }

 export declare function createDataSync(
-    collection: string, // name of the collection to sync with
+    collection: string, // The name of the collection to sync with
-    config: Config, // the config object
+    config: Config, // The config object
-    schema: Schema, // the schema object
+    schema: Schema, // The schema object
-    stats: Statistics, // statistics implementation
+    stats: Statistics, // Statistics implementation
-    filesFolder: string, // base folder for relative file names
+    filesFolder: string, // The base folder for relative file names
-    rejectsReporter: RejectsReporter, // rejects reporter
+    rejectsReporter: RejectsReporter, // Rejects reporter
-    dryrun: boolean, // trigger dry-run
+    dryrun: boolean, // Trigger a Dry Run
     uploadFilesCacheFile: string = '.upload-cache.db'): DataSync
 ```